List of Assassin's Creed characters: Aya

 Aya of Alexandria, later known as Amunet, is a co-founder of the Hidden Ones – the precursors to the Assassin Brotherhood – and Bayek's wife during the Hellenistic period of the Ptolemaic dynasty.
 On 12 August 30 BCE, Amunet infiltrates Cleopatra VII's palace, where she kills the last pharaoh of Ancient Egypt with an asp.
 By the Renaissance, Amunet is respected as a great Assassin by the Assassin Brotherhood, and a statue of her is placed in the Assassin Sanctuary of Monteriggioni.
-Around this time, a shrine in her honor is created at the Basilica di San Marco in Venice, Italy, which is believed to be her actual burial site until her mummy is found in the same cave as Bayek's.
-It has since been confirmed that the sarcophagus in Venice does not contain Amunet's remains.
+Around this time, a shrine in her honor is created at the Basilica di San Marco in Venice, Italy.
+Amunet's actual mummified remains instead rest alongside her husband's, in Egypt.
 Amunet is also the direct descendant of Kassandra, the canonical protagonist of Assassin's Creed Odyssey and her son Elpidios.

 Cleopatra

 Cleopatra VII Thea Philopator (69 BCE – 12 August 30 BCE), commonly known as Cleopatra, is the last Egyptian pharaoh and a member of the Ptolemaic dynasty.
 She initially shares power with her father, and later, her brothers, whom she marries.
 With the help of the Templars, she becomes the sole ruler of Egypt, and an ally of Julius Caesar.
-After Caesar's death, she allies herself with Mark Antony, with whom she has a relationship with.
+After Caesar's death, she allies herself with Mark Antony, with whom she has a relationship.
 In 30 BCE, Antony commits suicide at the Battle of Actium, and Cleopatra is assassinated by Amunet with an asp.